Con Noi Coast

 Chòi canh

-The view from the causeway itself is of an endless sea dotted everywhere with large “sentry” cabins (choi canh) built on stilts over the sea – the large aquaculture industry Tran Van Trong predicted.
+From the causeway, visitors see an endless sea dotted with large “sentry” cabins (chòi canh) that stand on stilts over the water.
+These structures evidence the thriving aquaculture industry that Trần Văn Trọng once predicted.
 Looking like huge aquatic spiders, they are actually temporary living quarters to guard the precious oyster farms hidden below.

 Travel Tips

-Around 45 km from Ninh Binh city and 24km from the spectacular Phat Diem Catholic Cathedral, it is a long way from most of the provinces major attractions.
+Con Noi is around 45 km from Ninh Binh city and 24km from the spectacular Phat Diem Catholic Cathedral.
+As such it is a long way from most of the province’s major attractions.
 For this reason alone the area sees very little foreign tourism and you are guaranteed a unique experience.
 However, access is via self-drive, an expensive taxi ride or via custom tour operators.
 It is a long drive what ever option you choose.
 A truly a unique and special part of Ninh Binh and a far cry from the historic mountainous temples and palaces of a bygone age that the Province is renowned for.
 Well worth the visit if you have the time and interested in seeing a very different side of Ninh Binh.

 One last tip – bring insect repellent and any refreshments you might need.
 If you are on a self-drive, make sure your vehicle is in good repair and has plenty of fuel.
 A the time of writing, shops and garages are few and far between once you get on the causeway.